 - Portable Generators: these are the most popular type of generators and are relatively compact.
 This is a smaller generator that is usually mounted on wheels and is easy to transport.
 They often use gasoline or propane as the fuel source and can be used to power smaller appliances.

 - Inverter Generators: This is an alternative option for a home generator that is stationary and noisy.
 It has a quiet operation and uses gasoline as its power source.
 It adjusts the engine output to match the power needs, so you are not wasting any energy.
 It is a compact and fuel-efficient source of power during an outage.

 - Home Standby: This home backup generator typically has a higher wattage and is large-capacity that can supply power for several hours to a few days as long as you have an available fuel source.
 They are fixed outside of the home and are connected to a propane fuel tank.

 Type: Portable vs. Standby

-However, standby generators (also known as whole home generators), usually have much more power, plus they are integrated into your home’s electrical system and will turn on as soon as the power goes out.
+However, standby generators (also known as whole-home generators) usually have much more power making them ideal for power outages.
+Plus they are integrated into your home’s electrical system.
+They will turn on as soon as the power goes out.

 Something else you may want to look for is a generator with an inverter.
 Inverters make it so that a generator automatically adjusts its output according to the power demand being put on it at any given time; therefore, they only use as much fuel as is needed, and therefore are very fuel-efficient.